Homophily and minority size explain perception biases in social networks: Method

-The fifth network is extracted from the collaborative programming environment \emph{Github}.
-The network is one snapshot of the community (extracted 04.08.2015) with information about the first name and family name of the programmers.
-We use name and family names similar to the previous method to infer the gender of the programmers.
-After removing ambiguous names, the network comprises of $120,338$ men and $7,330$ women.
-Here, women belong to the minority group and only represent $5\%$ of the population.
-The network displays a moderate gender homophily $0.6$.

 The last network is a scientific citation network of the American Physical Society (APS).
-Citation networks depict an extent of attention to communities around different scientific fields.
-We use the PACS identifier to select papers on the same topics.
-Here, we chose statistical physics, thermodynamics and nonlinear dynamical system sub-fields (PACS = 05).
-Within a specific sub-field, there are many sub-topics that form communities of various sizes.
-To make the data comparable with our model, we choose two sub-topics that are relevant, namely classical statistical mechanics (CSM - 05.20.-y) and quantum statistical mechanics (QSM - 05.30.-d).
+Citation networks depict the extent of attention to communities in different scientific fields.
+We used the Physics and Astronomy Classification Scheme (PACS) identifier to select papers on the same topics.
+Here, we chose statistical physics, thermodynamics, and nonlinear dynamical systems subfields (PACS = 05).
+Within a specific subfield, there are many subtopics that form communities of various sizes.
+To make the data comparable with our model, we chose two relevant subtopics, namely, Classical Statistical Mechanics (CSM) and Quantum Statistical Mechanics (QSM).
 The resulting network consists of $1,853$ scientific papers and $3,627$ citation links.
-Among nodes, the number of the minority is $696$ and for the majority is $1,157$.
-Here, the minority group in these two sub-topics is CSM ($f_M = 0.38$).
-This network shows the highest homophiliy compared to other empirical datasets ($h=0.74$).
+Among nodes, $696$ are in the minority and $1,157$ in the majority.
+Here, the minority group in these two subtopics is CSM ($f_a = 0.37$).
+This network shows the highest homophily compared to the other empirical data sets ($h=0.94$ and $q=0.87$).